apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <p>roleProbeTimeoutAfterPodsReady(in seconds), when all pods of the component are ready,
-it will detect whether the application is available in the pod. if pods exceed the InitializationTimeoutSeconds time without a role label, this component will enter the Failed/Abnormal phase.
+it will detect whether the application is available in the pod. if pods exceed the InitializationTimeoutSeconds time without a role label, this component will enter the Failed/Abnormal phase.</p>
-Note that this configuration will only take effect if the component supports RoleProbe and will not affect the life cycle of the pod. default values are 60 seconds.</p>
+<p>Note that this configuration will only take effect if the component supports RoleProbe
+and will not affect the life cycle of the pod. default values are 60 seconds.</p>
 </td>
 </tr>